NThande/twitter-archive/README.md

 This version of Twitter-Archive must be run manually.
 There are no plans for automated scheduling at this time.

 ### License
-Licensed under the Unlicense.
+Licensed under MIT.
 See LICENSE for more details.